editorial services for academics and creatives

 developmental editing

-This is big picture, structural work.
-I look at pacing, tone, organization, plot, argument, character development, etc. The goal of developmental editing is to ensure your manuscript is cohesive, engaging, and structurally sound.
+This is big-picture, structural work.
+I look at pacing, tone, organization, plot, argument, character development, etc. The goal of developmental editing is to ensure your manuscript is cohesive, structurally sound, and engaging in the ways you want.
 Developmental editing typically happens before copyediting and proofreading.

 proofreading